Iğdır: Iğdır Genocide Memorial and Museum

 The Iğdır Genocide Memorial and Museum, is a memorial-museum complex which promotes Armenian-genocide denial.
 Construction on the memorial began in August 1997, and was opened to the public on October 5, 1999 by the Turkish Minister of State Ramazan Mirzaoğlu.
 The memorial was built to commemorate the alleged massacres and persecution by Armenians of Muslims during World War I and the Turkish–Armenian War.
-Most scholars see it as a case of Armenian Genocide inversion, seeking to promote an alternate narrative that blames the genocide on the Armenians themselves.
+Most scholars see it as a case of Armenian Genocide denial, seeking to promote an alternate psuedohistoric narrative that blames the genocide on Armenians.

 Cuisine

 Increasing agricultural production and the opening of a border gate with Nakhchivan in 1992 have enabled the town to be livelier and wealthier than its neighbours in the generally impoverished eastern Turkey.
 There are many cafes and restaurants.
 The best-known dish is a meat stew called bozbaş.